From Statistics Explained

 In 2000, the unemployment rate in the United States was around 4 %, considerably lower than in the EU.
 It remained much lower until early 2008, when unemployment started to increase rapidly.
-By the beginning of 2009 the unemployment rate in the United States had reached the same level as in the EU-27, and stayed above the EU-27 rate until the beginning of 2010.
-Since then the US unemployment rate, while remaining relatively high, has followed a downwards path which has taken it to 7.8 % at the end of 2012.
-In Japan, between 2000 and 2012, unemployment rates were much lower than in the EU, ranging between 3.7 % in the third quarter 2007 and 5.4 % in the third quarter 2009, when the rate started declining to reach 4.2 % at the end of 2012.
+By the beginning of 2009 the unemployment rate in the United States had reached the same level as in the EU-28, and stayed above the EU-28 rate until the beginning of 2010.
+Since then the US unemployment rate has followed a downwards path which has taken it to 7.0 % at the end of 2013.
+In Japan, between 2000 and 2013, unemployment rates were much lower than in the EU, ranging between 3.7 % in the third quarter 2007 and 5.4 % in the third quarter 2009, when the rate started declining to reach 3.9 % at the end of 2013.

 Youth unemployment trends

-Youth unemployment rates are generally much higher than unemployment rates for all ages.
-Until the end of 2008, the youth unemployment rate in the EU-27 was around twice as high as the rate for the total population, reaching its minimum value (18.1 %) in the first quarter 2008.
-The economic crisis, however, seems to have hit the young more than other age groups.
-From the beginning of 2009, the gap between the youth and the total unemployment rates has increased, so that at the end of 2012 the youth unemployment rate was 2.6 times the total rate.
-The EU-27 youth unemployment rate was systematically higher than in the euro area between 2000 and mid-2007.
+Youth unemployment rates are generally much higher, even double or more than double, than unemployment rates for all ages.
+As for the rate for the total population, the youth unemployment rate in the EU-28 sharply declined between 2005 and 2007, reaching its minimum value (15.1 %) in the first quarter 2008.
+The economic crisis, however, severely hit the young.
+From the second quarter of 2008, the youth unemployment rate has taken an upward trend peaking in 23,6 % in the first quarter 2013, before receding to 23.1 % at the end of the year.
+The EU-28 youth unemployment rate was systematically higher than in the euro area between 2000 and mid-2007.
 Since then and until the third quarter 2010 these two rates were very close.
-Afterwards the indicator moved more sharply in the EA-17 than in the EU-27, first downwards until mid-2011, then upwards until the end of 2012 (see also Figure 5).
-In the middle of 2012 the euro area youth unemployment rate overtook the EU-27 rate, and the gap increased until the end of the year.
+Afterwards the indicator moved more sharply in the EA-18 than in the EU-28, first downwards until mid-2011, then upwards until the end of 2012 (see also Figure 5).
+In the middle of 2012 the euro area youth unemployment rate overtook the EU-28 rate, and the gap increased until the end of the year.
+The gap became even larger in the second part of 2013, when the rate for the euro area wnet down less than the rate for the EU-28.